 Let’s dive in – what do our animals need?

 Letting your chickens roam free to forage during the day is absolutely recommended (learn how to keep them out of your garden here!), but they’ll need a safe place to roost at night.
-Nocturnal predators such as fox, coyote, and raccoons will wreak havoc on your flock.
+Nocturnal predators such as foxes, coyotes, and raccoons will wreak havoc on your flock.
 (Do you know if possums eat chickens?)

 Baseline requirements for your chicken coop: